appifyhub/charts/cluster-ingress/README.md

   1. Install Traefik configured specifically for the cluster we set up
   1. Allow the K8s controllers to set up an external load balancer

 > ⚠️ &nbsp; Cost notice: This step boots up another server instance for the external load balancer to run on.
+Upon deleting the load balancer, the server instance is destroyed.
+This may incur costs depending on your cloud provider.

 First, move to the repository root.
 From there, this is how to install this chart: